 The Ger is the traditional dwelling of Mongolia's nomadic people and where most of their rituals and traditions take place.
 Made of a wooden frame, canvas and ropes, the Ger is portable, stable, comfortable, secure, resilient during earthquakes and weatherproof.
 The inside is furnished with light, portable furniture and a centrally placed stove.
 Many traditional craftspeople produce pieces that complete the Ger, including carpenters, painters, and makers of felt, rope, belts, canvas, and curtains.
 Young artisans are trained through home-based apprenticeships provided by experienced elders.

 Series: 2011 Inscriptions on the Urgent Safeguarding List

-Credits: Traditional Craftsmanship of the Mongol Ger-L.Ganbaatar, publisher.
+Credits: Traditional Craftsmanship of the Mongol Ger-L.Ganbaatar, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9